DavidVL10/aws-3-tier-webapp/README.md

 - S3 Bucket:

   - Create a S3 Bucket :file_folder:
-  - Upload an object to our S3 Bucket
+  - Upload an object to your S3 Bucket

 - Create an EC2 Instance: